Love it or hate it, self-checkout is here to stay. But it's going through a reckoning

 Theft is indeed an issue.
 Andrews said a technology that relies on shoppers to do their own scanning and punch in product quantities tempts even law abiding citizens to be dishonest.
 It's easy to just scan every other item or punch in codes for a cheaper item.
 Shoppers could also make honest mistakes, leading to losses for stores.

-John Catsimatidis, chairman and CEO of Red Apple Group, owner of Gristedes and D’Agostino’s food stores in New York City, said he has no interest in self-checkout because of theft.
+John Catsimatidis, chairman and CEO of Red Apple Group, owner of Gristedes and D’Agostino’s food stores in New York City, said he has no interest in self-checkout because of theft and he noted that the technology is not where it needs to be.

-“Anybody who does it might as well hit your head over with a pipe,” he said.
+“Dishonest people will always find a way to slip a package through,” he said.

 Still, self-checkout isn't going away, especially with still stubborn labor shortages.
 And plenty of people love it.